ClintonEnyinna/Resposive-Thenextweb-Clone/README.md

 ## Description of the project

->This purpose of this project is to clone The New Web website while implementing responsiveness using media queries.
+>The purpose of this project is to clone The New Web website while implementing responsiveness using media queries.

 ## Built with
 <ul>